rodneyshupe/Cookbook/Recipes/Entrees-Misc.rst

    Add onion and garlic and cook until starting to brown.
 2. Season meat with salt and pepper and add to onions.
 Cook until meat is browned on all sides.
-3. Lower to heat to medium and add soy sauce, sugar, and chili powder.
+3. Lower to heat to medium and add soy sauce, fish sauce, sugar, and chili powder.
 Add cooked rice and stir until soy sauce is absorbed.

 .. raw:: pdf